Pauldwyer/Yoga-club/README.md

 ## Credits

-Alot of inspiration was taken from the Love Running Project.
+A lot  of inspiration was taken from the Love Running Project.
 Namely nav bar, footer and gallery.

 [Six Minutes Smarter](https://www.youtube.com/c/RalphPhillips73) tutorial for embedding a responsive youtube video.